cvanlaw/chrisvanlaw.com/src/resume.md

 ## About

 Platform engineer with nearly two decades of experience building and operating production systems, spanning identity & access management, software engineering, and cloud infrastructure.
-Leads platform initiatives at the intersection of infrastructure automation, observability, and AI-powered tooling — work that directly shapes how engineering organizations build and ship software.
+Leads platform initiatives at the intersection of infrastructure automation, observability, and AI-powered tooling, directly shaping how engineering organizations build and ship software.

 ## Experience